lit/rfcs/rfcs/0005-rfc-governance.md

 ### Documentation Plan

-No documentation needs to be added
+No documentation needs to be added.

 ## Downsides